NHOrus/srwq-compilation/episode-15.md

 "I don't care much for the color, more the performance.
 Are these mechs really going to equal to the Schwartzritter?"

-"I....I'm sorry.
+"I...
+I'm sorry.
 They don't have the multi-combat abilities.
 My mech is specialised for long-range combat, you have been assigned the melee specialist.
-I...I can recquisition more weapons, if you'd like."
+I...
+I can recquisition more weapons, if you'd like."

 The Black Knight smiles warmly, and places her hand on the other girls shoulder.
 "Sister, don't apologise for the shortcomings of the engineers.
 Radom Group has fallen a long way since they made the Schwartzritter for me, you can't be blamed for that.
 Besides, its up to the pilots to overcome the limitations of their mechs."